 Our own study confirmed this finding, with male nurses who responded to our survey reporting earning an average of $2.73 per hour more than their female counterparts.5

 As a nurse, your hours aren’t always cut and dry.
 In addition to full-time versus part-time options, nurses can also work per diem or on a contract basis.

 Per Diem Nursing: Per diem literally means “by the day,” which makes sense as these are nurses who work on call.
 They get to pick their schedule and don’t have to meet minimum shift requirements.

 4% of nurses we interviewed reported working per diem.

 Contract Nursing: Contract nursing is similar to per diem nursing, except you’ll work a set amount of hours for the duration of your contract with a hospital or facility.
 This will guarantee you the stability of full-time hours and benefits, but you may have to work weekends or holidays and you have less flexibility than a per-diem nurse.

-Amongst our polled nurses, contract nursing was significantly less popular, with just 1% of nurses reporting working as contract nurses.6
+Amongst our polled nurses, contract nursing was as popular as per-diem nursing with 4% reporting working as contract nurses.6

 Which Nurses Get Paid the Most?